Mulholland Dam: In popular culture

 The Mulholland Dam was prominently featured in the 1974 disaster film Earthquake, where, after a catastrophic earthquake destroys Los Angeles, and in the climax of the film, the dam collapses.
-It also appears in Roman Polanski's Chinatown.
-It is also the location of the photograph "Man on Steps, Bowl (The Thinker)" by Hiromu Kira.
+It also appears in Roman Polanski's Chinatown, and is the location of the photograph "Man on Steps, Bowl (The Thinker)" by Hiromu Kira.

 Mulholland Dam is featured in the opening scene of the 1983 film Valley Girl.
 As the scene continues, the camera pans over the Hollywood hills to a wide angle shot of the San Fernando Valley, cleverly setting up a compare and contrast theme for the rest of the movie between the San Fernando Valley culture of the eighties versus the grittier culture of Hollywood and central Los Angeles.
 It is also featured in the Season 4 opening of the TV Series 9-1-1.